PaulaRodrigoMartin/longermer/README.md

 ```

 Results were obtained after working with a subset dataset formed by 10,000 cells, of which 3,085 were infected.
 11 different cell types were studied.
-This is an example of potential results after running the analysis:
+This is an example of potential results after running the analysis (longermer/results/log/longmers_aftercheck.csv):

 | Final longmer | Initial longmer | Cell type |
 | :---         |     :---:      |          ---: |